-While you wouldn’t expect cannabis based medications to dominate any of those markets, even small percentages could be worth big money.
+While you wouldn’t expect cannabis-based medications to dominate any of those markets, even small percentages could be worth big money.

-It is not hard to envisage several blockbuster cannabis based drugs reaching massive global sales in markets such as pain, nausea, appetite and convulsion or muscle spasm reduction – with the caveat that it will take many years of clinical trials to ensure uniform dosing, identify the right mix of compounds and prove drug efficacy.
+It is not hard to envisage several blockbuster cannabis-based drugs reaching massive global sales in markets such as pain, nausea, appetite and convulsion or muscle spasm reduction – with the caveat that it will take many years of clinical trials to ensure uniform dosing, identify the right mix of compounds and prove drug efficacy.

-The market for more peripheral cannabis products such as cosmetics, food supplements, edible, oil and smoking recreational drug use and to provide fibre and biofuel may become a more immediate market than as a medicinal drug, given the shorter path to market.
+The market for more peripheral cannabis products such as cosmetics, food supplements, edible, oil and smoking recreational drug use and to provide fibre and biofuel may become a more immediate market than as a medicinal drug, given the shorter path to commercialisation.